Abasay/KATAB_SECOND_INTERVIEW/README.md

 To run this website locally on your machine, follow these steps:

 1. Clone this repository to your local machine.
-2. Navigate to the project directory.
+2. Navigate to the project directory, then to the frontend.
 3. Install dependencies using `npm install`.
+4. Repeat for the backend folder also.
-4. Configure environment variables (if any).
+5. Configure environment variables (if any).
-5. Start the server using `npm run server`.
+6. Start the server using `npm run server` for the backend.
+7. Access the website in your browser at `http://localhost:5050` for the backend.
+8. Start the webste using `npm run dev` for the frontend.
-6. Access the website in your browser at `http://localhost:3000`.
+9. Access the website in your browser at `http://localhost:3000` for the frontend.

 ## Deployed Website URL (Frontend)